 “Combining a Sequential Pro 2 and Pro 3 creates a monster synth system… 7 oscillators, 5 filters, 7 envelopes, 32 lanes of note, parameter and CV sequencing, 8 assignable CV Ins, 8 assignable CV Outs, and I’m not even going to try to count the modulation possibilities.” -Chris Stack

-I know I’m not the only one that thinks the Pro 3 really whets my appetite for a Sequential Pro Poly8.
+I know I’m not the only one that thinks the Pro 3 really whets the appetite for a Sequential Pro Poly8.
+One can only hope.
+Sequential Pro 2/3 features are like nothing else.

 Manufacturer Specifications: click to open/close or jump to comments